Daqarta

 (See the Macro Notes below for a way to start recording directly, without any Save As dialog.)

-If you want some leading silence in the recording, hit Pause before you hit MIDI Record.
-That will stop the Pitch Tracker so that no MIDI notes will be generated.
-Once the red MIDI Record indicator appears, wait the desired amount of time and then unPause to start the MIDI notes.
+However, if you want some leading silence at the start of the recording, hit Pause before you hit MIDI Record.
+As noted above, that will stop the Pitch Tracker so that no MIDI notes will be generated.
+Once the red MIDI Record indicator appears, wait the desired amount of time (shown next to the button) and then unPause to start the MIDI notes.

 Alternatively, you could use Changes script commands to Wait for a specified number of beats before toggling any instruments on.